QuantumStack/CMULab/DEPLOYMENT.md

    > db.users.insert({"_id": "andrew_id", "admin": true});
    ```

-   Go to the website, and go to the admin console and add the rest of the TA

 2. Edit `config.json`
     - Set `emailDomain` to be `andrew.cmu.edu`, or set to whatever email domain you are using.
     - Leave the rest untouched as you can edit them inside the server.

+3. Restart the server through `pm2`

+    ```sh
+    $ pm2 restart [id]
+    ```

-3. Login to the server by clicking on `Admin Console` and logging in with the Google account corresponding to the email domain you used earlier.
+4. Login to the server by clicking on `Admin Console` and logging in with the Google account corresponding to the email domain you used earlier.

-4. Add remaining TAs through the TA page.
+5. Add remaining TAs through the TA page.